Slideshow photography by Robert Simonelli, Jr.

-As always, Be Smart, Be Safe, and Stay Healthy!
+As always, Stay Safe, Be Smart, and Stay Healthy,

 The 2020 Census will determine congressional representation, inform hundreds of billions in federal funding every year, and provide data that will impact communities for the next decade.
 Make sure you are counted by clicking the link below:

 Municipal Offices continue to be closed to the public due to the COVID-19 pandemic.
 Staff are available by phone or email to answer your questions or concerns.
 Payments can be made online, mailed, or dropped off in the box outside the Municipal Building.
 We appreciate your patience as we make the necessary accommodations to allow us to welcome the public safely.

 Submissions for the Board are welcome!
 Please forward a flyer in PDF format to firstname.lastname@example.org.